DanPace725/EssenceEngine/docs/TC_BROWSER_GUIDE.md

 # TC (Turing Complete) Features in Browser

-The SlimeTest simulation includes **Turing Complete** computational features that can run alongside your simulation!
+The Essence Engine simulation includes **Turing Complete** computational features that can run alongside your simulation!
 This guide explains what works in the browser and how to use it.

 ## What is TC?